hi-ilkin/LearningFlutter/README.md

-# demo2
+# Learning Flutter

-A new Flutter project.
+Learning Flutter by following [this tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ).
+Each commit will be a single lecture.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: